Digital Version

 A great IG program covers everything—electronic and paper files—regardless of where it’s stored or what format it’s in.
 Deploying an effective IG program is also not a one-time project.
 You need consistency, change management, and above all, executive support to really move things forward.

 Without executive sponsorship, IG efforts tend to stall out.
-But with the right structure, you can build a program that truly supports long-term success.
+However, with the right structure, you can build a program that truly supports long-term success.

 -